-Anacode decoding speed varies from about 200 MB/sec to about 500 MB/sec per container thread, depending on the type of data being decoded.
+Anacode decoding speed is about 200 MB/sec per container thread, depending on the type of data being decoded.

 Is Anacode encoded data secure?

-Since Anacode CS stores its compressed data in AWS S3, Anacode CS data is at least as secure as any other AWS data written to S3.
-Since AWS S3 data at rest is encrypted by default, Anacode CS data at rest is also encrypted by default.
+Since Anacode stores its compressed data in AWS S3, Anacode data is at least as secure as any other AWS data written to S3.
+Since AWS S3 data at rest is encrypted by default, Anacode data at rest is also encrypted by default.

 How does Anacode ensure that its customers won’t lose any data?

-[Answer for C-level execs] Since Anacode CS still stores its data in AWS S3, Anacode CS reliability and durability are equivalent to AWS S3 or durability.
+[Answer for C-level execs] Since Anacode still stores its data in AWS S3, Anacode reliability and durability are equivalent to AWS S3 or durability.

-Why should large companies trust their data to Anacode CS, a tiny little start-up?
+Why should large companies trust their data to Anacode, a small start-up?